-Nitrogen infused coffee is made from a well-brewed cold brew coffee and then use a nitrogen dispenser to infuse the nitrogen gas bubbles in to the coffee.
-It creates tiny bubbles that gives your cold brew coffee a thick, creamy texture.
+Nitrogen infused coffee is made from a well-brewed cold brew coffee and then uses a nitrogen dispenser to infuse the nitrogen gas bubbles in to the coffee.
+It creates tiny bubbles that give your cold brew coffee a thick, creamy texture.

 How Do You Make Nitro Coffee At Home?